SEDS/OASIS/performance-tests/pin++/ManualExamples/README.md

 Basic Usage
 -----------

-Run the test as follows:
+Use the script as follows:

     %> python3 run_test.py --binary [executable]